Skip to main content

 Most educators already know how you to use textbooks in their classrooms, and their chapter-and-lecture approach is a familiar one in many schools.
 However, implementing this curriculum can be costly in terms of the purchase price of materials and the time it takes to locate and incorporate additional materials.

-On the other hand, digital curriculum presents the initial learning curve of understanding a new platform, but also comes with an abundance of resources, that can make your life in the classroom easier in the long run.
+On the other hand, digital curriculum presents the initial learning curve of understanding a new platform, but also comes with an abundance of resources and customization features that can make your life in the classroom easier in the long run.

 Category 2: Student Engagement